cloudinary/cloudinary_angular/README.md

 ==========
 The official [Cloudinary](https://cloudinary.com) SDK for Angular.

-Cloudinary's AngularJS (AKA Angular1) SDK can be found [here](https://github.com/cloudinary/cloudinary_angular/tree/angular-1.x)
+Cloudinary's Angular SDK can be found [here](https://github.com/cloudinary/cloudinary_angular/tree/angular-5.x)

 [Cloudinary](https://cloudinary.com) is a cloud service that offers a solution to a web application's entire image management pipeline.